ccthomas/Helloworld/README.md

 ```

 Add Changes
-> Use "git add *" to add everything in that directory.
+> Use "git add *" to add everything in that directory (This will not update deleted files)

 > Only use "*" when everything you are committing should have the same message.
 Otherwise add and commit each file individually

+> Use "git add -u" to update all changes (This includes deleted files)

 ```
 git add <path_to_file>